 In line with the objective of upgrading housing, the Housing Committee of the Oakland Mills Task Force recommended specific measures to restore economic diversity to the area in and around the Village Center and to rescue abandoned or foreclosed homes throughout the village.
-(See Appendix C for a list of recommendations.)
+(See Appendix B on page 19 for a complete list of the committee's recommendations.)
 These will help carry out the following goals from the 2007 Master Plan:

-• To achieve a full spectrum of housing within the village center boundaries, add upscale and mid-range housing.

-- Upgrade and renovate rundown housing in the village center area. - Consider increasing density in exchange for redevelopment. - Improve the percentage of owner-occupied housing. - Encourage senior housing to provide seniors with easy access to village center amenities. - Create incentives for Howard County teachers, police, firefighters, and civil servants to purchase in Oakland Mills.
+- To achieve a full spectrum of housing within the village center boundaries, add upscale and mid-range housing. - Upgrade and renovate rundown housing in the village center area. - Consider increasing density in exchange for redevelopment. - Improve the percentage of owner-occupied housing. - Encourage senior housing to provide seniors with easy access to village center amenities. - Create incentives for Howard County teachers, police, firefighters, and civil servants to purchase in Oakland Mills.